35 Small Acts of Kindness to Brighten Someone’s Day Instantly

 If you know someone who is having a hard time, text them a pun or a joke.
 You’ll brighten up their day and take their mind off difficult thoughts, even if it’s just for a moment.
 You can also text suggestions of funny podcasts for an added dose of comedy medicine.
-Don’t miss these 24 touching tales about the kindness of strangers.
+These kind actions made so much difference during the coronavirus pandemic.

 Forgive a debt

 Money is so often the root of stress and shame.
 Canceling a debt can easily eliminate these feelings from a friendship and create a kinder, more loving relationship.
 If you can afford it, this is one of the best small acts of kindness to do.